MIDS-scaling-up/v3/week12/lab/Readme.md

 # Labs 12.
 NLP and Speech with Nvidia Nemo

 ## Note
-Do not run the following line (and only this line) in each notebook
+When executing Jupyter or Colab notebooks, avoid repeatedly executing the line below as it will reinstall NeMo:
 ```
+# Observe the value of the $BRANCH variable
+# Tutorial samples may set it to diffent values
+# The latest is 'main' and should generally work.
+Unless it does not.
 !python -m pip install git+https://github.com/NVIDIA/NeMo.git@$BRANCH#egg=nemo_toolkit[all]
 ```

-These labs will focus on NLP and Speech tasks using the Nemo framework
+### These labs will focus on NLP and Speech tasks using the Nemo framework

 ### 0. Setting up the environment
+Colab is de rigeur here (Option A), but if / when Nemo Colab notebooks are broken Option B is the safest.
+As of March 27th, 2022, Colab is OK.

+#### Option A. Setup in Colab
+Navigate to [Nemo tutorials](https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/main/starthere/tutorials.html) and click one of the tutorials.
+Make sure that you are using your UC Berkeley Google account in your browser.
+Ensure that the Colab instance uses the GPU.
+Observe the value of the $BRANCH variable in the script.
+If the script breaks you may need to adjust it.

+#### Option B. Setup in AWS
-Normally, Colab would be de rigeur here, but at the moment, Nemo Colab notebooks are broken.
-Therefore, please provision a g4dn.2xlarge VM in AWS with the Nvidia Deep Learning AMI image.
+please provision a g4dn.2xlarge VM in AWS with the Nvidia Deep Learning AMI image.
 Open port 8888.
 Pull the container, e,g, ```docker pull nvcr.io/nvidia/nemo:1.4.0``` and then run it with jupyter inside, eg ```docker run --rm --gpus all --net=host -ti nvcr.io/nvidia/nemo:1.4.0 bash``` and then start jupyter lab inside the container, e.g. ```jupyter lab --allow-root --ip=0.0.0.0``` .
 Connect to the instance of jupyter in your browser.

-While somewhat annoying, this approach is very flexible as you control the hardware you need as well as the exact version of the software
+You will need option B for your homework.

 ### 1. Introduction to Nemo
 As you already learned in  async material, Nemo is a framework for ASR and NLP tasks.
 Please review the list of [Nemo tutorials](https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/main/starthere/tutorials.html).
 The tutorials will be found under the tutorials folder in your Jupyter Lab environment.
 Review the Nemo Primer.
 Note, since we are running from a Nemo container, there is no need to reinstall Nemo (please ignore the corresponding cells in the notebooks)